charmed-hpc/slurmutils/README.md

 #### `slurmutils`

-The top-level provides access to some utilities that streamline common Slurm-related operations such as calculating the ranges and strides for a Slurm hostname specification.
+The top-level provides access to some utilities that streamline common Slurm-related operations such as calculating the ranges and strides for a Slurm hostname specification or editing configuration files in-place.
 Here's some example operations you can perform with these utilities:

 ##### `calculate_rs`